NeuroSynqt™ Core

 Course includes 24 slides

-1. Recognising how intergenerational trauma shapes family dysfunction and contributes to maladaptive coping and self-sabotage.
+1. Recognising how intergenerational trauma shapes family dysfunction and contributes to maladaptive coping.

 Course 4 - Intergenerational Family Roles